Chief-Rishab/Vendor-Management/README.md

 ## Tech Stack

-Dillinger uses a number of open source projects to work properly:
+These are the tools we used to create the app

-- ReactJS- HTML enhanced for web apps!
+- ReactJS
-- MongoDB - awesome web-based text editor
+- MongoDB
-- Javascript - Markdown parser done right.
-Fast and easy to extend.
+- Javascrip
-- Node.js - great UI boilerplate for modern web apps
+- Node.js
-- Express - evented I/O for the backend
+- Express

 ## Installation

 Install the dependencies and devDependencies and start the server.
 Navigate to the main folder and run the following commands